By JACK WEATHERLY

 The current owners decided to leave the modernistic sign for the motel while demolishing the building, which is scheduled for next year.

-Lolly Rash, executive director of the Heritage Trust, said that the plan to destroy the motel opened by legendary Mississippi businessman Dumas Milner in 1960.
+Lolly Rash, executive director of the Heritage Trust, said that a petition opposing the plan to destroy the motel opened by legendary Mississippi businessman Dumas Milner in 1960 was receiving strong support.
 Lamar Properties sold the property to the state.

 The Heritage Trust states on its petition that “the first step in analyzing whether this publicly owned building can be saved should be a Historic Structures Report detailing its current condition.”